 Why we exist

-CMRF Crumlin was originally set up to provide vital funding to paediatric research, which was and remains utterly underfunded.
+Children's Health Foundation Crumlin, formerly CMRF Crumlin, was originally set up to provide vital funding to paediatric research, which was and remains utterly underfunded.
 This is an area which is considered a beacon of hope to hundreds of thousands of families who face weeks, months and often years of disruption and challenge due to childhood illness, disease or disability right across the world.
 Research is a global effort to find better treatments and cures, management and preventative strategies.

 We also provide critical supports and funding to sick children from all over Ireland who attend CHI Crumlin for diagnosis, treatment, and care on their patient journey.
 Each year at least 120,000 children attend Crumlin for critical care and support.

-We have three core goals, our CMRF Crumlin Pillars.
+We have three core goals, our Pillars.
 Funding initiatives, research and projects that will:

 - Save young lives